The heat kernel on an asymptotically conic manifold: From resolvent to heat kernel

 Finally, to prove Theorem \ref{maincor}, we apply Theorem \ref{mainthm}.
 Condition a) is true since the Laplacian is essentially self-adjoint and non-negative.
 Condition b) follows from Theorems \ref{ghlow} and \ref{dslow}.
 Condition c) is a well-known consequence of the semiclassical scattering calculus.
 The scattering calculus was first introduced by Melrose in \cite{me3} and the semiclassical version was developed by Vasy, Wunsch, and Zworski among others \cite{vz,wz}.
 The exact statement we need, along with a summary of the semiclassical scattering calculus, may be found in section 10 of \cite{hw}; $\hbar$ in the semiclassical calculus corresponds to $k^{-1}$ in our context.
 Applying Theorem \ref{mainthm} gives us the polyhomogeneity we claim, and once we plug in the leading orders from \cite{gh1} and the Appendix, we see that the heat kernel has leading orders of 0 at sc and $n$ at each of bf$_0$, rb$_0$, and lb$_0$.

-Unfortunately, Theorem \ref{mainthm} does not by itself give us the claimed order-$n$ behavior at zf; instead, we only see quadratic decay at zf when $n\geq 3$ and decay of the form $w^2\log w$ when $n=2$.
-However, by the estimate of Cheng-Li-Yau (Theorem \ref{chengliyau}), the heat kernel is uniformly bounded for large time by $Ct^{-n/2}=Cw^n$.
-Thus the leading order of the heat kernel at zf must actually be at least $n$, which completes the proof of Theorem \ref{maincor}.
+Unfortunately, Theorem \ref{mainthm} does not by itself give us the claimed order-$n$ behavior at zf; instead, we only see at least quadratic decay at zf when $n\geq 3$ and decay of at least the form $w^2\log w$ when $n=2$.
+However, this may be improved via an a priori argument due to Pierre Albin \cite{albpc}.
+Specifically, since we know the heat kernel is polyhomogeneous, it has an expansion at zf of the form

+for some $s_0\in\mathbb R$, $j\in\mathbb N_0$, with $a_0(z,z')$ not identically zero.
+Applying the heat operator to this heat kernel gives zero by definition, and in these coordinates, the heat operator is $-w^2\partial_w+\Delta_z$.
+Since the kernel has a polyhomogeneous conormal expansion we may apply this operator term by term.
+The leading-order term of the result is

+with all other terms lower order.
+This implies that $\Delta_z a_0(z,z')$ must be zero, and therefore that $a_0(z,z')$ is harmonic for each $z'$, nonvanishing for at least some open set of values of $z'$.
+By the maximum principle, $a_0(z,z')$ cannot decay at infinity.
+So the leading order term of $F(w,z,z')$ at zf is $w^{s_0}(\log w)^j$ times a term which \emph{does not vanish} at the left face lf$_0$.
+Since $w^{s_0}(\log w)^j$ has index set $(s_0,j)$ at lf$_0$, the index set of $F(w,z,z')$ at lf$_0$ must contain a term no better than $(s_0,j)$ -- in particular $F(w,z,z')$ cannot decay to any order better than $w^{s_0}(\log w)^j$ at lf$_0$.
+However, we already know that the leading order of $F(w,z,z')$ at lf$_0$ is $n$.
+Thus $s_0\geq n$, with $j=0$ if $s_0=n$.
+This shows that the leading order of the heat kernel at zf must actually be at least $n$, completing the proof of Theorem \ref{maincor}.

 Note that the lack of sharpness in the order calculation of Theorem \ref{mainthm} reflects the fact that our real-analytic approach does not take into account the complex-analytic structure of the resolvent; there is cancellation between the top and bottom parts of the integral that our approach cannot see.
 In particular, we could instead move the contour $\Gamma$ towards the spectrum and represent the heat kernel as an integral with respect to the spectral measure.
 Guillarmou, Hassell, and Sikora demonstrate in a recent paper that there is cancellation between the top and bottom parts of the contour in the spectral measure \cite{ghs}.
 In particular, the spectral measure at zf vanishes to order $n-1$ (\cite{ghs}, Theorem 1.2); integrating $e^{-\lambda t}$ against this spectral measure, we obtain an alternative proof of the fact that the heat kernel vanishes to order $n$ at zf.